 How to open photos in Luminar

 Luminar can be used as a standalone application.
-When you launch it, you see a simple window that prompts you to load an image to work on.
-This probably isn’t the best way to use it!
-Luminar doesn’t have any photo browsing tools built in, and most Mac owners will probably be using Apple Photos or maybe Lightroom to organise their images – locating photos in a Mac Finder window is a bit old school and low-tech for today’s photographers.
+When you launch it, you see a simple window that prompts you to load an image to work on, or a whole series of images for batch processing.
+Luminar doesn’t have any photo browsing tools built in, however, so this isn’t the easiest way to use it.
+Most Mac owners will probably be using Apple Photos or maybe Lightroom to organise their images, and compared to this locating photos in a Mac Finder window is a bit old school and low-tech for today’s photographers.

-But Luminar also works as a plug-in for Lightroom, Photoshop, Elements and Aperture – yes, Aperture is supported.
-It’s nice to see MacPhun still has some faith in Apple’s terrific pro photo management software, even if Apple didn’t.
+Luminar also works as a plug-in for Lightroom, Photoshop, Elements and Aperture, however – yes, Aperture is supported.
+It’s nice to see MacPhun still has some faith in Apple’s terrific pro photo management software, even if Apple doesn’t.

-Once you’ve got a photo open in Luminar you can start to see how it works.
-Along the bottom of the screen is a filmstrip displaying different preset image effects.
-You can choose different categories using a button at the right hand end, for example ‘Basic’, ‘Street’, ‘Outdoor’, ‘Portrait’.
+You don’t have to get straight into workspaces and filters because Luminar offers a whole range of preset effects made using different filter combinations, and these are displayed in a filmstrip along the bottom of the screen.
+You can choose different preset categories using a button at the right hand end, for example ‘Basic’, ‘Street’, ‘Outdoor’, ‘Portrait’ – MacPhun does periodically release additional preset packs from photographers.
 To apply one of these preset effects, all you have to do is click it.
-Then, over on the right hand side of the screen, you can see the adjustments that have been made in a vertical tools panel.
+Then, over on the right hand side of the screen, you can see the adjustments that have been made in the tools/filters panel.

 This is the standard way of applying and adjusting preset effects in modern apps.
 You get to give your photos an instant ‘look’ with a single mouseclick, and then you can tweak the settings as much as you like to refine it or even create your own.